Forbidden-Duck/ForbiddenStatistics/README.md

 ### Will my game be added?
 Your game maybe already on the planned list.
 In our server (link above), go to our Announcements category and check out #planned-updates.
 If you can't see it there checkout our #forbidden-suggestions (or f>suggest).

+### How do I view a specific games platforms?
+You can view the platforms of a game by simple doing "gamecommand platforms", this will display all of the platforms for that specific game.
+For example: "overwatch platforms".

 ## Commands
 *all available commands since "27th of April 2020"*\